Tierpsy/WellCropper/README.md

 - For NVIDIA GPUs, use `--encoder nvidia`
 - For maximum compatibility, use `--encoder cpu` or do not use that at all
-- The script is designed to work with videos with a specific directory structure and naming convention, where each videos are located in subfolders named as {plate_id + "." + Camera ID}.
-Well names are read based on "mwp_mapping" from the JSON file, which contains the well layout information source.
+- The script is designed to work with videos with a specific directory structure and naming convention, where videos are located in subfolders named as {plate_id + "." + Camera ID}.
+Well names are assigned based on "mwp_mapping" field from the JSON parameter file, which contains the well layout information source.